aws-samples/deploy-yolov8-on-edge-using-aws-iot-greengrass/README.md

     - The `provisioning.sh` script only works for Ubuntu based system.
     - It would prompt for AWS Credentials which can be bypassed if already configured by clicking Enter.
     - It would prompt for providing name of `IoT Thing` & `IoT Thing Group` and if not entered, would take default values.
-    - Once completed, the IoT Thing and its Group would be available on the AWS Console.
+    - Once completed, the `IoT Thing` and its `IoT Thing Group` would be available on the AWS Console.

 ### (2) How to build/publish/deploy component on the Edge Device?
-1. Edit the details of the AWS Account, IoT Thing and IoT Thing Group in the `com.aws.yolov8.inference/deploy-gdk-config.sh` as follows:
+1. Edit the details of the AWS Account, `IoT Thing` and `IoT Thing Group` in the `com.aws.yolov8.inference/deploy-gdk-config.sh` as follows:
     ```
     AWS_ACCOUNT_NUM="ADD_ACCOUNT_NUMBER"
     AWS_REGION="ADD_REGION"